Harlem street scene in the 1950s

-Place the definition to the following words on the board or on large display paper: defer, fester and Montage.
+Place the definition of the following vocabulary words from the poem on the board or on large display paper: defer, fester.

-Ask students "What central question does the poem ask?"
+Ask students to think about what central question does the poem ask?

 Tell students that rather than present his audience with the answer to the poem's central question, Hughes develops the poem using a series of questions.

 Use the Figurative Language Chart (available here as a downloadable PDF) to analyze the similes and metaphors in the poem.
-Have students discuss their responses to the Figurative Language Chart
+Then have students discuss their responses to the Figurative Language Chart.

 Explain to students that although the poem is phrased as a list of questions, Hughes is making a statement.
 Ask students:

-To better understand Hughes' message about dreams deferred, have students work in groups analyzing the poem "Let America Be America Again" from The Academy of American Poets by Langston Hughes.
+To better understand this message about dreams deferred, have students work in groups analyzing another one of this poet's signature poems, "Let America Be America Again," by Langston Hughes available from The Academy of American Poets.
 Have each group respond to one or two of the following questions:

-Begin the lesson by asking students how Hughes' poems Montage to a Dream Deferred and Let America Be America Again, implicitly reveal the role that segregation and racism played in preventing African Americans from attaining the American Dream.
+Begin the lesson by asking students how Hughes' poems "Harlem" and Let America Be America Again, implicitly reveal the role that segregation and racism played in preventing African Americans from attaining the American Dream.

 Tell students that Jim Crow is the race based legislation that epitomized the era of segregation in America.